 The Church is committed to lifelong relationships and so a period of intentional preparation is required.
 This consists of several meetings with one of our priests, or someone approved by one of our priests, to gain practical skills necessary for a healthy marriage.
 Because of limited staff resources, St. Timothy’s facility and priests are typically not available for those who are not members of the parish.
 For members of St. Timothy’s, however, our priests bless the marriages of both same-sex and opposite-sex couples as the Church recognizes that the love of God can be made manifest in a wide diversity of relationships.

 The Celebration and Blessing of a Marriage

 A commitment to the religious significance of marriage is a mandate before one can be married at St. Timothy’s Episcopal Church.
 You are not renting the building, but respectfully seeking to receive a sacrament of the Church.

 After a date has been scheduled for your wedding, the couple and officiating clergyperson will set a counseling agenda in accordance with the canons of the Church.

-All music arrangements must be made with Philip D. Clary, Organist/Choir Director.
+All music arrangements must be made with Dan Parsley, Director of Music.
 He should be contacted soon after your initial counseling session.
 Normally, the organist meets with the couple to choose music.
 The organist does not play at the rehearsal.
-For most weddings, any instrumentalist or soloist will be hired by the Organist/Choir Director.
+For most weddings, any instrumentalist or soloist will be hired by the Director of Music.